 2 Were you subjected to undue influence from the creditor?
 This may occur especially where the two parties to the contract have a particular relationship (e.g. doctor–patient, parent–child), or if there were threats of unlawful acts (i.e. a threat of violence used to coerce a person to make the agreement).

 3 Did you think part of the contract was unfair?

-In addition to a possible defence, an unfair credit contract may be reopened in either the Federal Court, the Federal Circuit Court, or the Supreme, County or Magistrates’ Courts of Victoria.
+In addition to a possible defence, an unfair credit contract may be reopened in the Federal Court, or the Federal Circuit Court, or the Supreme, County or Magistrates’ Courts of Victoria.
 Prior to 1 July 2010, such reopening was possible in the Credit List of VCAT; however, this is no longer the case (see Credit reporting).